*NEW!* Want to take your 1361 impression up a notch?

 – If you are portraying a person of noble birth, you may use silk in your clothes.

 – There is very little evidence of dyed linen fabrics in the area, so we ask you NOT to bring colored linen to this event – linen garments must be white or unbleached.
+Blue linen may be used as an exception.

 – The colors you choose for your wool/silk garments should be possible to create with natural dyes.